Best Vatican Tours: Awesome Ways to Discover Everything About the Vatican Art and History

 The Roman Guy tour company, too, runs a late tour of the Vatican Museums including the Sistine Chapel.
 You will enter after closing time when the crowd is gone so that you can admire peacefully and in silence the huge collection of treasures on the path leading to the Sistine Chapel.

 Among the other rooms, on the way, you will stop at the Gallery of the Maps, Raphael Rooms, just to appreciate his talent along with the rivalry with Michelangelo, and the Gallery of the Candelabra, a feast of marble artwork.
 In the end, the room everyone looks forward to, where the tour ends, the Sistine Chapel.

-Alongside the Vatican Museums, the Sistine Chapel and St. Peter’s Basilica, your guide will accompany you on a tour of the Vatican Gardens.
+Alongside the Vatican Museums and the Sistine Chapel, your guide will accompany you on a tour of the Vatican Gardens.

 9. Necropolis and St. Peter’s Basilica Guided Tour

-This is a truly fascinating Vatican tour as you will see Nero’s Circus, some 13 meters below the modern-day basilica, where Saint Peter was martyred.
+This is a truly fascinating Vatican tour as you will see Nero’s Circus, some 13 meters below the modern-day basilica, where Saint Peter was martyred, and see the walls of the original 4th-century basilica.
 Right next to it, you will visit the ancient Roman cemetery that hosts the real tomb of Saint Peter.

-Included in the tour is the entrance ticket to the necropolis and official Vatican guides.
+Included in the tour is the entrance ticket to the top of the Dome and a professional guide.

 READ MORE: Do you want to know more about the Vatican’s main church and its fascinating history?
 Check out our post on the interesting facts behind St. Peter’s Basilica.

 10. Vatican Museums & Sistine Chapel Fast-Track Ticket Options